purescript/spago/README.md

 }
 ```

+To avoid building the same packages over and over, use `--sharedOutput` in `spago build` to use one `output` folder in the location of your root `packages.dhall` to speed up builds.

 ### `devDependencies`, `testDependencies`, or in general a situation with many configurations

 You might have a simpler situation than a monorepo, where e.g. you just want to "split" dependencies.